hakuhodo-technologies/scope-rl/docs/documentation/evaluation_implementation.rst

 High Confidence Off-Policy Evaluation (HCOPE)
 ----------
-To alleviate the risk of optimistic estimation, we are often interested in the confidence intervals and the lower bound of the estimated policy value.
+To alleviate the risk of optimistically overestimating the policy value, we are sometimes interested in the confidence intervals and the lower bound of the estimated policy value.
-We implement four methods to estimate the confidence intervals :cite:`thomas2015evaluation` :cite:`thomas2015improvement`.
+We implement four methods to estimate the confidence intervals :cite:`thomas2015improvement, hanna2017bootstrapping, thomas2015evaluation`.

 * Hoeffding :cite:`thomas2015evaluation`: